-- 28. July 29, 1879.
-From the reports of a Medical Congress at Dortmund, by Dr. Stens, junior:-I should like to report on a case of rheumatism, which wascured by Ferric phosphate in a very short time, afterhaving tried several of the most reputed remedies which. seemed indicated.
-A lady of about forty-two years of age-(catamenia normal, though scanty), had been treated by me for the last few years.
-She suffered from disgestive derangement, and sometimes from violent attacks of megrim.
-Thislady awoke one morning with an acute pain in the right upper arm and region of right shoulder, being of a tearing nature.
+28. July 29, 1879.
+From the reports of a Medical Congress at Dortmund, by Dr. Stens, junior:-I should like to report on a case of rheumatism, which was cured by Ferric phosphate in a very short time, after having tried several of the most reputed remedies which seemed indicated.
+A lady of about forty-two years of age (catamenia normal, though scanty) had been treated by me for the last few years.
+She suffered from digestive derangement, and sometimes from violent attacks of megrin.
+This lady awoke one morning with an acute pain in the right upper arm and region of right shoulder, being of a tearing nature.
 She had walked the previous evening through a damp meadow, getting her feet wet.
 The pains were worse if she moved her arm quickly; not as bad on moving it very gently.
 She was therefore careful to use gentle motion.
 The parts affected were painful on being touched.
 Several nights perspiration had been excessive, and afterwards made its appearance every morning between two and six o'clock, when the pains were always worse.
 The patient complained also of a pain in the right hand and powerlessness, which prevented her from lifting anything heavy.
-Sheoften felt rather exhausted, and had to lie down.
-I gaveher no less than five remedies, which seemed to suggest themselves, but without success.
-From the lady's anæmiccondition, and partly Dr. Schüssler's recommendation, made me think of iron.
-I prescribed his own preparation of Ferricphosphate-as much as would cover a sixpence, to be taken night and morning.
-The result was, that after taking the medicine for six days, the pains, with their acompanying symptoms, did not return, even though soon after this wet weather set in, when she had generally felt her pains to be much worse. - 29.
-REPORT FROM THE ARCHIVES OF MEDICAL MEN OF THE RHINELANDS AND WESTPHALIA:-Dr. Brisken mentions three-cases of rheumatic fever.
-One case was that of a bookbinder, middle aged, whom Dr. Brisken had treated threeyears previously for this malady.
+She often felt rather exhausted, and had to lie down.
+I gave her no less than five remedies, which seemed to suggest themselves, but without From the lady's anæmic condition, and partly Dr. Schüssler's recommendation, I was led to think of iron.
+I prescribed his own preparation of Ferric phosphate-as much as would cover a sixpence, to be taken night and morning.
+The result was that after taking the medicine for six days, the pains, with their accompanying symptoms, did not return, even though soon after this wet weather set in, when she had generally felt her pains to be much worse.

+^{29.} Report from the Archives of Medical Men of the Rhinelands and Westphalia.-Dr. Brisken mentions three cases of rheumatic fever.
+One case was that of a bookbinder, middle-aged, whom Dr. Brisken had treated three years previously for this malady.
 On that occasion his recovery took from eight to ten weeks.
 The patient was again attacked in the joints of the hands and knees, when he received Ferric phosphate every hour; and as the fever had abated, Potassium chloride was given the same way.
 On the fifth day he was able to return to his work.